Yonathan Daza Player Props: Rockies vs. Guardians

-The Colorado Rockies, including Yonathan Daza (.207 batting average in his past 10 games), take on starter Cal Quantrill and the Cleveland Guardians at Progressive Field, Monday at 6:10 PM ET.
+The Colorado Rockies, including Yonathan Daza (.207 batting average in his past 10 games), take on starter Peyton Battenfield and the Cleveland Guardians at Progressive Field, Tuesday at 6:10 PM ET.

-In his previous game he had a hitless performance (0-for-1 with an RBI) against the Phillies.
+He had a hitless performance in his last game (0-for-1 with an RBI) against the Phillies.

 Yonathan Daza Game Info & Props vs. the Guardians